Dusko2779/BootCamp_credit-risk-classification/README.md

 # credit-risk-classification
  Overview of the Analysis

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

 The objective of this analysis is to develop and assess the effectiveness of a data model designed to forecast the creditworthiness of prospective borrowers using peer-to-peer lending.